 Both plumbing and HVAC are limited or absent.
 The condition and robustness of the electrical infrastructure is not clear.
-Any reuse of the facility would need to install or significantly upgrade the building systems.
+Any reuse of the facility would need to install or significantly upgrade the building systems.6

 All the first-floor frontage, and most of the first floor itself sits in the floodplain.
 The building is vacant now because it flooded during Hurricane Ida, and the interior machinery was ruined.
-A February 20 study from AKRF, Inc. provides extensive detail on the history of flooding and the impact of flooding on possible uses on this site.
+A February 20 study from AKRF, Inc. provides extensive detail on the history of flooding and

-&lt;sup>6 See, for example, the February 12 letter from Eric Leighton
+6 See, for example, the February 12 letter from Eric Leighton